yagpdb-cc/yagpdb-cc/suggestion/README.md

    Use: Deny a suggestion and notify the author that their suggestion has been deleted, along with the optional reason for denial.
 * `dupe`<br>
    Syntax: `dupe <Suggestion-ID:Whole Number> <Old Suggestion-ID:Whole Number>`<br>
-   Use: Mark the first given suggestion as dupe of the second suggestion, delete the duplicate and inform the author of the duplicate.
+   Use: Mark the first given suggestion as a dupe of the second suggestion, delete the duplicate and inform the author of the duplicate.
 * `approve`<br>
    Syntax: `approve <Suggestion-ID:Whole Number> [Comment:Text]`<br>
-   Use: Approve of a suggestion and log it to the channel for approved suggestions and notify the author.
+   Use: Approve a suggestion and log it to the channel for approved suggestions and notify the author.
 Adds a record of who approved the suggestion.
 * `implement`<br>
    Syntax: `implement <Suggestion-ID:Whole Number> [Comment:Text]`<br>
    Use: Log a suggestion to the channel for implemented suggestions and notify the author.
 Sets a record of who implemented this suggestion.